warp-contracts/academy/warp-academy-docs/features/bundled-interactions.md

 ### bundleInteraction

-In order to write an interaction to the contract, we can use `writeInteraction` method.
+In order to write an interaction to the contract, we can use the `writeInteraction` method.
 Here's the API:

 ```js
   writeInteraction<Input = unknown>(